lue-bird/lau/README.md

 ## considering (so might never be part of the language)

+  - uis written in lau where interacting with the outside world is simple and safe which you can even embed in lau code itself
   - you don't need to worry about caching and many other optimizations due to laziness
-  - uis written in lau where interacting with the outside world is simple and safe which you can even embed in lau code itself
   - identification not by name internally (so that switching languages is easier, renaming is not a breaking change and names can overlap)
   - a story for exhaustive case handling (current workaround with giving value lookup might be a bit rough?)
-  - value lookup entry moving
+  - convenient full value lookup dragging
   - other shapes of values (multi-set, so untagged entries) to allow for nicer syntax when argument order doesn't matter e.g. with sum, product, min, max, equals, union, intersection etc.